The Hardest Explicit Construction: Open Problems

 \section{Open Problems}

 The most significant question left open in this work is whether {\sc $\epsilon$-Hard} is complete for {\cl APEPP} under polynomial time reductions.
 One way to demonstrate evidence against this possibility would be to show hardness of {\sc Empty}, perhaps under cryptographic assumptions, since it is widely conjectured that {\sc $\epsilon$-Hard} \emph{does} have a polynomial time algorithm for some $\epsilon > 0$ (this is often cited as the primary reason for believing ${\cl P}={\cl BPP}$ \cite{IW}).
+More generally, if any sparse search problem is {\cl APEPP} complete under {\cl P} reductions, then {\cl APEPP} lies in {\cl FP/poly}, since we can hard-code all solutions of a fixed polynomial length for the complete sparse problem.
 It should be noted that the complexity of the dual version of {\sc Empty}, known as {\sc WeakPigeon}, is equivalent to the worst-case complexity of breaking collision-resistant hash functions (in {\sc WeakPigeon} we are given a circuit $C: \{0,1\}^n \rightarrow \{0,1\}^{m}$ with $m < n$, and asked to find a collision \cite{Jerabek-factoring}).
 A hardness result for {\sc Empty} would be interesting in another respect as well: just as the Natural Proofs barrier \cite{natural-proofs} shows that a generic method of proving circuit lower bounds via a ``Natural Property'' would require solving a hard computational problem, hardness of {\sc Empty} would show that we should not expect to prove exponential lower bounds for {\cl E} via an efficient algorithm that finds an empty pigeonhole for an arbitrary function; something about the \emph{specific} function mapping circuits to their truth tables would have to be utilized.